 In Mykonos, the wind blows all year long.
-This is the reason why bushes are more abundant than tree; this is why yards are surrounded by high walls; and this is also the reason why the windmills in Mykonos have become landmarks of the island.
+This is the reason why bushes are more abundant than trees; this is why yards are surrounded by high walls; and this is also the reason why windmills in Mykonos have become landmarks of the island.

-They’re not just tourist landmarks, either.
-The windmills on the island of Mykonos were active and functioning until the early 20th century.
+They’re not just tourist landmarks either.
+Windmills on the island of Mykonos were active and functioning until the early 20th century.

 The anatomy of the windmill

 Tradition calls for the windmill from the Cycladic islands to be a heavy three-story building, circular in shape and made of stone.

 Many of them have very small windows and a pointed roof, often made of wood.

 The windmills’ tops are traditionally made of twelve wooden fan blades each with a triangular-shaped wing made from a very strong fabric—usually the same cotton canvas used for sails in boats.

 When the wind blows, the windmill carries the movement to a central axis inside the building, forcing the grindstones below into a rotational movement.